 Reasons You Should Do Business With Us:

-At Rod's Japanese Auto Care in Bellingham, we pride ourselves in providing thorough and transparent assessments of the vehicles we service, so don’t hesitate to bring your vehicle in for an inspection today.
+At Rod's Japanese Auto Care in Bellingham, we pride ourselves on providing thorough and transparent assessments of the vehicles we service.
+So, don’t hesitate to bring your vehicle in for an inspection today.
 If you are in the 98226 area or nearby, you can give us a call or schedule an appointment with us online - Rod's Japanese Auto Care - Serving Bellingham and beyond since 2002, Rod's Japanese Auto Care provides you with honest, transparent, and reliable repairs with exceptional customer service..